City Crime Score

 Frequently Asked Questions

-Is Lansing safe?
+Is Lansing, KS safe?

-What is the crime rate in Lansing?
+What is the crime rate in Lansing, KS?

-What are the safest neighborhoods in Lansing?
+What are the safest areas in Lansing, KS?

-Is Lansing a good place to live?
+Is Lansing, KS a good place to live?

 Surrounding Cities